peter2610/Phase-2-Week-2-Code-Challenge---Smart-Goal-Planner/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT/PNM License.